 Wink also tours the US with his various workshops (also known as “Winkshops”) for a full list of topics please visit the “Winkshops” webpage.

-Wink, NIC Master, enjoys researching and creating various workshops that focus on skill building through deliberate practice (RID Views, Winter 2012).
-Presenting workshops the last five years at national conferences (NAD, RID, Silent Weekend, TerpExpo) regional conferences (RID I, II, III, IV, V), state conferences, and local workshops across the nation has given Wink experiences to enhance applications for interpreters of all levels.
+Wink, MA, MBA, NIC Master, enjoys researching and creating various workshops that focus on skill building through deliberate practice, which he wrote about in the RID Views, Winter 2012 issue.
+Presenting workshops the last ten years at national conferences (NAD, RID, Silent Weekend) regional conferences (RID I, II, III, IV, V), state conferences, and local workshops across the nation has given Wink experiences to enhance applications for interpreters of all levels.
 Wink is widely noted for the comfortable atmosphere he creates and the passion he exudes.
 Currently Wink travels full time performing, presenting workshops, and managing Winkshop, Inc, through which he has developed a dozen training DVDs.
-A fun fact: in 2015 alone, Wink’s professional travels covered enough miles to circle the Earth over three times.
+A fun fact: in 2016 alone, Wink traveled professionally enough miles to circle the earth over three times.